How Soon Is Too Soon? (And Other Classic Questions And Conundrums About Comedy)

 - Mike Bent - Teaches writing in the Comedic Arts program at Emerson College, and he’s a performing comedian and magician

-- Shawn Murray - A stand up comedian and writer and a host of Fantasy Filmball
+- Shawn Murray - Shawn Murray is a comedian, writer, and the host of Nobody Asked Shawn

 - Carolyn Paine - An actress, comedian, and dancer